chryton/HelloBuffer/README.md

 # Hello Buffer

 This is meant as a small project to create a sort of interactive coverletter to start a conversation with one of my favorite companies.

+## A Couple of Assumptions

+I made several assumptions with the site to not only speed up my development time (which has been the free time I can muster, which isn't much) but also present the best viewing experience.

+My first major assumption was that mobile was not a large concern.
+This plugin works fine on mobile but isn't xactly hte most ideal viewing experience.
+In most cases, if I were in an interview, you wouldn't (or shouldn't) be looking at your phone but rather my resume or my beard.
+I am a large believer in building toward your audience and letting the data lead you in the right direction.
+For example, if you are building a site for a senior living home, it is probably likely that you don't need a fully responsive site as most of the people looking at the site are either loved ones trying to find a place to put their elderly family members or people looking for jobs.
+Now, if you were creating an app where people could check on the status of a family member at the center or there is a bit of traffic to pages like "Contact" and directions to get to the home, then there would be some reason to be thinking mobile.

+A second assumption I made was that IE is not a player.
+What I mean is that besides my general loathing for anything below IE 9, there doesn't seem to be the need to support anything special with IE. The Buffer team is not a corporate environment, there isn't a legacy system that I am having to cater to (like in a healthcare vertical), and with several of the effects I wanted to acheive, IE would have been such a hassle to accommodate that it wouldn't have been viable given my timeframe.
+Also, the fact that you get an MacBook Air when joining Buffer, I would like to think it is safe to assume that the Buffer team is not using that piece of hardware as an overly expensive Windows box.

+A third assumption, which I initially thought about just putting in the comments in the code but decided against, is that you'll notice a few practices that I chose to ignore.
+First, you will notice that my SCSS file is flat.
+When writing CSS that amounts to barely 200 lines, it seemed overly asanine to go with multiple includes which would only be a few lines each and would potentially slow down build time (by up to a second in my tests); plus there is osmething to be said about being able to search all in one file to find a line to tweak.
+I also opted to make a few changes to the defaults within the fullPage.js rather than calling the funcion while passing new options.
+This was to basically to make a miniscule performance improvement while at the same time setting defaults to what I need rather than overriding defaults.

+## Thanks for Taking a Look!